-The college is now accepting applications for the Spring 2015 professional development fund for masters students.
+The college is now accepting applications for the 2015-16 professional development fund for masters students.
 Please see Scholarships & Funding page on this blog for details and application form.